SCIFIHISTORY.NET

 "Left for dead on a sun-scorched planet, Riddick finds himself up against an alien race of predators.
 Activating an emergency beacon alerts two ships: one carrying a new breed of mercenary, the other captained by a man from Riddick's past."

-A star is born!
 On this day in 2016 (in Italy), The Bad Batch enjoyed its first theatrical presentation ever when it played for audiences in attendance of the Venice Film Festival.
-Written and directed by Ana Lily Amirpour, the Horror/Fantasy starred Suki Waterhouse, Jason Momoa, and Jayda Fink.
+Written and directed by Ana Lily Amirpour, the Horror/Fantasy starred Suki Waterhouse, Jason Momoa, Jayda Fink, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "In a desert dystopia, a young woman is kidnapped by cannibals."

-A star is born!
 On this day in 2018 (in Portugal), audiences in attendance of the MOTELX - Lisbon International Horror Film Festival were treated to the very first theatrical exhibition of Mutant Blast.
-Written (in part) and directed by Fernando Alle, the SciFi/Comedy starred Pedro Barão Dias, Maria Leite, and João Vilas.
+Written (in part) and directed by Fernando Alle, the SciFi/Comedy starred Pedro Barão Dias, Maria Leite, João Vilas, and others.
 According to our friends at IMDB.com, here's the plot summary:

 "Maria, a fearless soldier, and TS-347, a man with superhuman strength, are being pursued by a military cell responsible for scientific experiments that have resulted in a zombie apocalypse."